 - INTL 401 Global Issues (5)

-- 4–8 credits from an approved study-abroad program, international exchange, or internationally-focused service-learning experience or internship experience
+- 4-8 credits from an approved study-abroad program, international exchange, or internationally-focused service learning or internship experience.

-- 4-5 credits in a modern language at the 202 level or above; or, 4-5 credits at the 103 level or above for less commonly taught languages
+- 4-5 credits in a modern language at 202 level or above; or, 4-5 credits at 103 level or above for less commonly taught languages.

 - Three upper-division elective courses from the following list or other intercultural content courses with approval by the faculty advisor for International Studies; at least two courses to be completed on campus.